mustafamerttunali/deep-learning-training-gui/README.md

 In the words of Stephen Hawking:
 > Science is beautiful when it makes simple explanations of phenomena or connections between different observations.
 Examples include the double helix in biology and the fundamental equations of physics.

+# Updates

+### DLTGUI Version 1.0.2

+* Fixed single class problem, now you can train one-class model,
+* Added sigmoid as activation function and binary_crossentropy as loss function,
+* Added new function to DLGUI (prepare_data, sigmoid and more)
+* Added new example dataset.

+### DLTGUI Version 1.0.1:
+* Now you can use InceptionV3, VGG16, VGG19 and NASNetMobile models.
+[Image Classification]

 # Getting started
 ### Prerequisites
 - Anaconda 64-bit